Purple Lamborghini

 "Purple Lamborghini" is a song by American DJ Skrillex and American rapper Rick Ross.
 It was released as a single for the motion picture soundtrack for the 2016 DC Comics film Suicide Squad on July 22, 2016, by Atlantic Records and Owsla.
-In the music video, Jared Leto reprises his role as The Joker from the movie.
-"Purple Lamborghini" received one Grammy Award nomination: Best Song Written for Visual Media in December 2016.
+In the music video, Jared Leto reprises his role as The Joker from the film.
+"Purple Lamborghini" received a nomination for Best Song Written for Visual Media at the 59th Annual Grammy Awards.
 "Purple Lamborghini" peaked at number 33 on the Billboard Hot 100.

 Background

 The artists co-wrote the song with Beat Billionaire, who co-produced it with Skrillex.
 The song contains multiple references to characters and motifs in the movie, including references to Killer Croc, Deadshot and Gotham City.
 It is possibly written from the perspective of the Joker, featured in both the film and music video, who is known for his affinity for purple; he wears a purple crocodile-leather trench coat, utilises purple colored weapons, and drives a purple Infiniti G35 with a Vaydor body kit.